shekhjeel/shekhjeel/README.md

 ### Hi there 👋
-~🎓 I am pursuing Computer Engineering at Dharmsinh Desai University
+~🎓 I am pursuing Information Technology at Ahmedabad Institute Of Technology
 <br>
 ~👨‍💻 I found my interest in Web development and I'm doing my best to learn new things regularly
 <br>